Glossary

 Built-In vs Standalone Identity Resolution

-Identity resolution was once a specialized capability that justified a separate vendor relationship.
-In the early CDP era (2016–2020), many organizations purchased standalone identity resolution tools because their marketing platforms lacked native matching capabilities.
+Identity resolution was once a specialized capability that justified a separate vendor.
+In the early CDP era (2016–2020), many organizations purchased standalone tools because their marketing platforms lacked native matching.

 That landscape has fundamentally changed.
 Today, every major Agentic CDP includes AI-powered identity resolution as a built-in feature — both deterministic and probabilistic matching, with machine learning that continuously improves accuracy as new data arrives.
 The accuracy gap between standalone identity vendors and built-in CDP identity resolution has narrowed dramatically.

-Standalone identity resolution tools may still add value for organizations with exceptionally complex identity requirements (hundreds of data sources, billions of records, multi-brand identity graphs spanning dozens of properties).
+Standalone identity resolution tools may still add value in specific scenarios: organizations with hundreds of data sources and billions of records, multi-brand portfolios where a shared identity graph feeds analytics pipelines, ML feature stores, and BI tools beyond marketing activation, or enterprises that intentionally decouple identity infrastructure from activation for architectural flexibility.
 But for the majority of CDP buyers, identity resolution has become table stakes — a necessary built-in capability, not a differentiator worth a separate vendor contract.

 Identity Without Activation Is Incomplete